A mother’s love never ends. A mother’s prayers for her adult children should not end either.

 John 3:16 says, “For God so loved the world that He gave His only begotten son, that whosoever believes in Him should not perish but have everlasting life.”

 Now that is love!
-We need to pray that our adult children will understand that as much as we love them, God loves them more.
+We need to pray that our adult children understand that God loves them more as much as we love them.

 Pray for your adult children that they will experience God’s love first.
-Second, we need to pray that our adult children will have a relationship with Him.
+Second, we must pray that our adult children will have a relationship with Him.

-Our children may be adults now, but they still want to be accepted.
+Our children may be adults, but they still want to be accepted.
 So pray that God will give them close Christian friends and mentors who care about and accept them for who they are.

 Having a sound mind